 Those who supply financial capital face two broad decisions: how much to save, and how to divide up their savings among different forms of financial investments.
 We will discuss each of these in turn.

 Most workers save for retirement because their income in the present is greater than their needs, while the opposite will be true once they retire.
-So they save today and supply financial markets.
+Thus, they save today and supply financial markets.
 If their income increases, they save more.
 If their perceived situation in the future changes, they change the amount of their saving.
 For example, there is some evidence that Social Security, the program that workers pay into in order to qualify for government checks after retirement, has tended to reduce the quantity of financial capital that workers save.
 If this is true, Social Security has shifted the supply of financial capital at any interest rate to the left.

 By contrast, many college students need money today when their income is low (or nonexistent) to pay their college expenses.
 As a result, they borrow today and demand from financial markets.
 Once they graduate and become employed, they will pay back the loans.
 Individuals borrow money to purchase homes or cars.
 A business seeks financial investment so that it has the funds to build a factory or invest in a research and development project that will not pay off for five years, ten years, or even more.
-So when consumers and businesses have greater confidence that they will be able to repay in the future, the quantity demanded of financial capital at any given interest rate will shift to the right.
+Thus, when consumers and businesses have greater confidence that they will be able to repay in the future, the quantity demanded of financial capital at any given interest rate will shift to the right.